Easy Southern Candied Sweet Potatoes

 Ingredients Needed for the Perfect Sweet Potatoes

 • Butter – Everything is better with butter.
-Use what you have in your refrigerator.
 I usually use salted butter, but unsalted butter will also work.

 • Water – A little water to get things cooked.

-• Brown Sugar – Light brown sugar, as well as dark brown sugar, will work.
+• Brown Sugar – Sweet potatoes and brown sugar just go together.
+Light brown sugar (or dark brown sugar) will work.
 I have used both, and the outcome is the same.

 • White Sugar – White granulated sugar adds more sweetness.

-• Karo Syrup – helps control sugar’s crystallization for a nice and glossy outcome.
+• Karo Syrup – Karo syrup helps control sugar’s crystallization for a nice and glossy outcome.

 • Vanilla – Vanilla extract for flavoring.